 The UGO shall then set the date(s), time(s), and location(s) for the Hearing and forward the Complaint and the Response to the members of the Hearing Committee the Complaint, the Response, the lists of witnesses to be called by the Parties, the materials to be submitted by the Parties, the relevance of these witnesses and materials, and any additional material that the UGO deems to be relevant to the Hearing.
 The UGO shall provide copies to the Parties of all material submitted to the Hearing Committee.
 If the UGO has decided to redact some of the material submitted by either Party, then that Party may appeal this decision in writing to the Chair of the Hearing Committee.
-This must be done within five (5) working days of this person being notified of the Hearing Committee shall make a decision regarding the matter within five (5) working days of the Chair of the Chair of the Hearing Committee shall be final.
+This must be done within five (5) working days of this person being notified of the Hearing Committee shall make a decision regarding the matter within five (5) working days of the Chair of the Chair of the Hearing Committee shall make a decision of the Chair of the Hearing Committee shall be final.